 The original client wanted a kitchen that was very plain and didn’t have lots of edges to catch dust.
 Ideally the kitchen would be easy to look after whilst taking advantage of all the benefits that traditional building methods offer.
 It was also very important that we make use of available space.

 We designed the Henham kitchen with in-frame doors and drawers.
 The door and drawer fronts are made from oak-veneered MDF which offers an unobtrusive and minimalist finish.
 The benefit of this construction and material combination is that we could use traditional hinges, subsequently increasing the longevity and durability of the kitchen.

 As this kitchen was designed to be subtle and blend into the walls, we used a light colour palette for the units and worktop.
 The worktops were cut from acrylic which helps give the kitchen a modern feel.

 "Very Happy with my kitchen, and the after sales service has been excellent, with any glitches sorted without any hassle.
 The rest of the house was well protected from any dirt and disruption too which I was grateful for"

 Although our kitchens are traditional in design that doesn’t stop us including modern features like a pull-out larder, magic corners and cushion-close drawers and doors even though we use traditional hinges.

 Like a piece of furniture

-Our kitchen design and construction ethos is different to many other bespoke builders; they are made as if they are pieces of furniture.
-An example would be the image above; the effect is that this unit including the fridge/ freezer housing, the slide out larder and oven housing are made as one single piece.
+Our kitchen design and construction ethos is different to many other bespoke builders; our pieces are made as if they are pieces of furniture.
+An example would be the image above.
+The effect is that this unit including the fridge/ freezer housing, the slide-out larder and oven housing are made as one single piece.
 There are no joints in the woodwork where individual units would usually join.

 Ban dust!
 Who wants a dust trap?